Pattern search is a little slow, so please give a few seconds after hitting search to see the results.

 Currently, you can only find problems that are set in a corner or on a side, not ones floating in the center.
 After inputting as much of the position as you like on the board above, click the Search button to initiate the search.
 The results will appear to the right.

 The search mechanism automatically attempts all possible rotations and colors, so don't worry about in which corner you draw.
 There are four possibilities for each intersection: unset, empty, black, and white.
-Initially, the board starts out completely unset; this is represented by gray lines.
+Initially, the board starts out completely unset; this is represented by circles in every intersection.
 In other words, this intersection will not be used as part of the search.
 Black stones and white stones are obvious, although they are relative: it will match on reversed colors.
-Empty intersections are black lines.
-To switch the mode, click repeatedly in an intersection.
-The current mode of drawing is shown on the left.
-Once in a mode, it will stay that way as you click on new intersections until you click somewhere that's already set to your current mode.
-This sounds complicated, but will quickly make sense as you start to play.
-(Yes, this system is hokey.
-The applet won't respond to key events for some reason...)

-If the position for which you are searching is on a side, not anchored in the corner, check the "On side" checkbox in the applet.
+If the position for which you are searching is on a side, not anchored in the corner, check the "Full side search" checkbox.
 This is left off by default to conserve resources and save time (it takes more energy to search sides than just corners).
 The program automatically tries to figure out which side you mean by the placement of your search stones.
 This should work pretty intuitively as long as you keep away from corners on side searches.